Opinion: Hong Kong is lost | DW | 26.05.2020

 Read more: Hong Kong activist Martin Lee: 'I know justice is on my side'

 The democratic international community must therefore impose sanctions on autocratic China, forcing it to stick to its promises.
-Germany should side with the United States and Britain, which have already steps in this direction.
+Germany should side with the United States and the United Kingdom, which have already made steps in this direction.
 Diplomatic ties with Taiwan must be strengthened, and assurances of military aid must be provided in case of a Chinese attack.

 Xi Jinping must feel international pressure